cscorley/dissertation/chapters/1_introduction/2_motivation.md

 ### Developer Identification {#sec:dit-motivation}

+\todo{this section definitely needs to be re-written.}

+\todo{the flt section is a good example and this should rely on what it has already stated}

 Software features are functionalities defined by requirements and are accessible to developers and users.
 Software change is continual, because revised requirements lead to new features, increasing expectations lead to